About

 My love for the oceans pushed me to complete an Environmental Studies degree at Yale-NUS College with a specialization in marine ecology.
 I served as the president of the college’s marine conservation society for a year and, among other outputs, created a short video urging Singaporeans not to consume sharks’ fin during Chinese New Year.
 On a more academic note, I contributed to a paper on coral carbonate budgets in Singapore and completed my thesis by analyzing 2,500km of Southeast Asian coastal satellite imagery to find explanatory variables for coastal urbanization.

 As I journeyed through college, I came to appreciate that the climate crisis will impact just about every facet of our lives and oceans only form the tip of the iceberg.
-With growing awareness of the climate impacts on justice, food security, and human health, I started to explore strategies to combat the heart of the crisis.
+With growing awareness of the climate impacts on environmental justice, food security, and human health, I started to explore strategies to combat the heart of the crisis.
 I co-founded a divestment movement with a team of friends and we advocated for the National University of Singapore to divest its endowment from fossil fuel companies.
 Our campaign included petitions, op-eds, and meetings with the Investment Office.
 One piece I am particularly proud of is the report I ideated and co-wrote that details the links between the fossil fuel industry and Singaporean universities.

 There are a few elements that do not fit neatly into the narrative that I would like to highlight as well.
 Supporting mental health among environmental activists is a topic that is very close to my heart and I have spoken openly about the issue (1,2).
 To support my fellow organizers, I have held half- and full-day mindfulness workshops in the tradition of the Work That Reconnects.
-I blend in spirituality elements from the Plum Village tradition because I believe that faith and spirituality can provide firm foundations as we contemplate the crises before us.
+I blend in spirituality elements from the Plum Village tradition because I believe that spirituality can provide firm foundations as we contemplate the crises before us.

 I have also contributed a chapter to the environmental anthology Eating Chili Crab in the Anthropocene.
 In my chapter, I study Singapore’s fossil fuel history and how we can alter our oily trajectory.
 12 other fantastic writers shared their thoughts on all things related to the environment in Singapore and I would recommend it to those who enjoy reading.

-I’m always keen to explore collaborations on climate issues and if you have any in mind, feel free to reach out!
+I’m always keen to explore collaborations on climate issues and if you have any in mind, feel free to reach out at aidanmockyongjie@gmail.com!
 As a boy scout, I took to heart Baden Powell’s instruction to “Try and leave this world a little better than you found it” and I hold on to the hope that this is still possible.
 While our world fractures further into shards of an uncountable number, it is possible for us to hold each other with love so that the eternal healing continues.

 Till our paths cross again, please take care and be kind!

-Last updated: Aug 2023
+Last updated: December 2024